Typing Speed Test

 Frequently Asked Questions

-What is a good typing speed?
+What's considered a good typing speed?

-Does accuracy matter as much as speed?
+Does accuracy matter as much as raw speed?

 How is WPM calculated?